cvxluo/reti/diagnosis/mcp/README.md

 ## Gene Guess Checker MCP Server (fastmcp)

-This standalone MCP server exposes a single tool, `check_gene_guess`, that reads a Phenopacket JSON file, extracts ground-truth diagnostic gene symbol(s) from `interpretations[].diagnosis.genomicInterpretations[].variantInterpretation.variationDescriptor.geneContext.symbol`, and checks if any are present in a provided list of guessed gene symbols.
+This standalone MCP server exposes a single tool, `check_gene_guess`, that reads a Phenopacket JSON file (resolved via UID), extracts ground-truth diagnostic gene symbol(s) from `interpretations[].diagnosis.genomicInterpretations[].variantInterpretation.variationDescriptor.geneContext.symbol`, and checks if any are present in a provided list of guessed gene symbols.

 Returns "Yes" if any match (case-insensitive), otherwise "No".